mangushev/mfgan/docs/index.md

 - I don't get it why input sequence should be right aligned, why not to mask if input sequence is short
 - Training epochs in the article do not much how long it actually takes to converge.
 It is much less
 - Accuracy from Evaluation is very high 0.994343.
-I think one of the things that training and evaluation are intersect.
-We use a item one before the last for training purpose and we use the very last for evaluation.
+I think one of the things that training and evaluation data are intersected.
+We use an item one before the last for training purpose and we use the very last item for evaluation.
 I saw in other papers, sets are completely separate.
-Also, we are just prediction a next item, instead I saw somewhere that several items can be predicted in sequense which will increae challenge.
+Also, we are just predicting next item, instead I saw somewhere that several items are predicted in a sequense which will increae challenge.
-- TO-DO: Build a prediction output
+- TODO: Build a prediction output
+- TODO: Add category factor

 Training steps: